VoltKraft/PBS_Chunk_Checker/README.md

 ## ⭐ Support the Project

-If you find Chronos useful, consider leaving a star on GitHub ⭐ It helps visibility and supports continued development.
+If you find the project useful, consider leaving a star on GitHub ⭐ It helps visibility and supports continued development.

 ---